Safari West

 What about the exotic birds?

-As part of the walking tour, your guide will also take you to visit our walk-through aviary where many beautiful birds from around the world surround the very footpath you will walk on including the brilliantly colored Scarlet Ibis and the unusual African Spoonbill.
+As part of the walking portion, your safari guide will also take you to visit our walk-through aviary where many beautiful birds from around the world surround the very footpath you will walk on including the brilliantly colored scarlet ibis and the unusual African spoonbill.
 Watch the birds building nests or tending their young during the breeding season.

 Yes, you can.
 We offer very exclusive, private wine and cheese safaris.
 A sip of chardonnay pairs marvelously with a spot of cheetah.
-You and your special guest or guests get one of our very knowledgeable tour guides all to yourself for three hours.
+You and your special guest or guests get one of our very knowledgeable safari guides all to yourself for three hours.
 Bring your questions or just relax and enjoy the view!
-We also offer a variety of other private and special safari experiences.
+We also offer a variety of other private and specialty safari experiences.

-Is it possible to arrange a special wildlife photography tour at Safari West?
+Is it possible to arrange a special wildlife photography safari at Safari West?

 Private photo safaris also may be arranged based upon availability.
-Please contact our reservations department for more information.
+Please contact our reservations department at reservations@safariwest.com or (800) 61602695 / (707) 566-3667 for more information.
+We also have a Photo Workshop with professional photographer John Burgess at select times of the year.
+Please visit our Calendar for dates and more information.

 Do you have special animal encounters?

-Guests at Safari West have the opportunity to enjoy very special Private Animal Encounters such as Behind the Scenes tours, Fast Cat Alley (a special behind the scenes interactive encounter exclusively with our cheetahs), Cheetah Photo, Cheetah Presentations, Animal Presentations, plus Keeper of the Day.
+Guests at Safari West have the opportunity to enjoy very special Private Animal Encounters such as Behind the Scenes tours, Fast Cat Alley (a special behind the scenes interactive encounter exclusively with our cheetahs), Animal Presentations, plus Keeper of the Day.
 These activities are by advanced reservation only and must be made through our Private Animal Encounters Department.

 Overnight Accommodations